 If an individual is involved with secondary or specialist mental health services and needs coordinated support to help with engagement and maintaining safety, then care will be delivered under The Care Programme Approach (CPA) framework.
-CPA is an umbrella term to describe the stages involved in supporting the recovery journey.
-The individual is central to CPA.
-If a person has straightforward needs, then they will receive their care and support by ‘Care Plan’.
-Assessment of the individual’s strengths and needs will determine if their care is to be supported by the CPA framework or Care Plan.
+Care Programme Approach (CPA) is an umbrella term to describe the way that a person's care, support and treatment is arranged through assessment, coordination, care planning and review.
+Some people will have straightforward needs; their care, support and treatment are described as 'Care Plan'.
+All people with ongoing input from Trust services will have their care, support and treatment arranged through either CPA or Care Plan.

-The individual will be asked questions about most aspects of their life and history - personal, health, social, environmental; about their safety (this is sometimes referred to as risk); about anyone else all ready involved in their care and support; any carer involved will be identified and informed of the right to their own assessment.
-If the individual agrees, then the carer can participate in this process too.
-The focus of assessment will be on strengths, hopes and aspirations.
-The aim of the assessment is to determine the individual’s health and social care needs.
+The person will be asked questions about most aspects of their life and history - personal, health, social, environmental; about their safety (this is sometimes referred to as risk); about anyone else all ready involved in their care and support; any carer involved will be identified and informed of the right to their own assessment

 2. Care Coordination